rach0022/tundra/README.md

 - [x] change original build cards function to append all profiles to the curerntProfiles instead of overwritting
 - [x] add more cards once the user hits a minimum
 - [x] build the Profiles page based on what is in the saved profiles array using the skeleton in the html as a base using list from Tiny$hell
-- [ ] use action-right or reveal-right to show the delete button
+- [x] use action-right or reveal-right to show the delete button
+- [ ] add 2 overlays (one for saved and deleted) and then add a class to .overlay called hidden/ deactive that we will turn off to show the overlay for about 400ms then hide again

 #### Project Details:
 - [ ] This app will let you create a Cordova app that will run on both Android and iOS.
 The core JavaScript that we use will be the same for both versions.
 However, there may be a few script and style things that are different between the two platforms.
 We will use the merge folder to handle these differences.
-- [ ] You will building a two screen Single Page Application as a Cordova App.
+- [x] You will building a two screen Single Page Application as a Cordova App.
-- [ ] The first screen will show cards with pictures, names and other details.
+- [x] The first screen will show cards with pictures, names and other details.
 The user will be able to swipe left or right on the card.
 When the user swipes left or right you need to use a CSS transition to animate the card off the screen in the correct direction.
 - [x] Swiping left will delete the card and discard all that data.
 - [x] Swiping right will save the person's information in an array that gets stored in sessionStorage, NOT localStorage.
 By using sessionStorage, the list of saved people will be cleared out each time the browser is closed.
 - [x] The second screen will show a list view of all the people that the user swiped right on.
 This list will be retrieved from sessionStorage